rambha04/exploringGit/README.md

 Remember to always be careful with commands that modify history (`reset`, `rebase`, `filter-branch`) as they can affect other developers if used on shared branches.

 For more detailed information, consult the [official Git documentation](https://git-scm.com/doc).

+Please be tuned in into this page for more information on Version Control Systems.